IVRL/ComicsDepth/index.md

 ## Estimating Image Depth in the Comics Domain

-YCode, models and annotated data are available [here](https://github.com/IVRL/ComicsDepth/).
+Code, models and annotated data are available [here](https://github.com/IVRL/ComicsDepth/).

 Whenever you commit to this repository, GitHub Pages will run [Jekyll](https://jekyllrb.com/) to rebuild the pages in your site, from the content in your Markdown files.